Updated by: Camryn Keeble on January 11, 2023

 How Plumbers and Pipefitters Were Exposed to Asbestos

 Asbestos is present in homes, offices, entertainment venues, schools and more.
 It’s built into the walls, sealed in the floors, covered by the ceilings and more.
-There’s a long list of asbestos-contaminated elements — and an even longer list of trades affected by occupational asbestos exposure.
+There’s a long list of asbestos-contaminated materials — and an even longer list of trades affected by occupational asbestos exposure.

-While both occupations have a significant risk, they do perform different jobs.
-Plumbers install and repair pipes, which includes removing clogs from pipes, fixing water heaters, and installing and fixing toilets.
+Plumbers install and repair pipes, which includes unclogging pipes, repairing water heaters, and installing and repairing toilets.
 Pipefitters handle pipes designed to collaborate with high-pressure materials, such as chemicals, acids or steam.

 To reach these pipes, plumbers and pipefitters often handled or removed asbestos-containing components and unknowingly sent toxic asbestos fibers into the air by: